One Day Series 2023

 Will there be mechanics on the route?

-Tyco Cycling ride leaders will be on the route to give advice and help with some light mechanicals, but if your bike suffers a mechanical failure that cannot be fixed at the roadside, which means you cannot continue the ride, you will need to arrange to be picked up and taken home or to the nearest train station.
+No. Experienced cyclists will be on the ride to give advice and help with some light mechanicals, but if your bike suffers a mechanical failure that cannot be fixed at the roadside, which means you cannot continue the ride, you will need to arrange to be picked up and taken home or to the nearest train station.

 Are there water and refreshment stops on route?

-We will stop during the ride for a refreshment stop.
-However, you should bring a full bottle of water and snacks with you in case you need these in between stops.
+We will stop during the ride for refreshments.
+You should bring a full bottle of water and sufficient snacks with you for the duration of the ride.
 Drink plenty of water throughout the day.
-Report any concerns or difficulties or if you are feeling unwell or unable to continue the ride to a Tyco Cycling ride leader.
+Report any concerns or difficulties or if you are feeling unwell or unable to continue the ride to the organisers.

-Will there be a sweeper on the route?
+Will there be a sweeper vehicle available on the route?

-Tyco Cycling ride leaders will be available throughout the ride to support you and to help you to keep up with the group.
-If you are unable to maintain the average pace for the ride, which is approximately 13 - 14 mph, you may not be able to complete the full route in time and will have to arrange to be picked up and taken home or to the nearest train station.
+No. Other experienced riders will be available throughout the ride to help you to keep up with the group.
+However, if you are unable to keep up with the average pace for the ride, which is approximately 13 - 14 mph, you may not be able to complete the full route in time and you will have to arrange to be picked up and taken home or to the nearest train station.
+We will help signpost you to the nearest suitable place.

-If for any reason you need to cancel your entry, we would ask you to let us know.
-This is so that we can make your place available to others on the waiting list.
+If, for any reason, you cannot join the ride, we would ask you to let us know by email or WhatsApp at least 24 hours before the start of the ride.
+This is so that we are aware you will not be joining us and we can make your place available to others on the waiting list